 If you are no longer interested in tracking a flight, you can simply click the trashcan icon shown above to delete that tracked flight.

-There is no exact science to know when flights will be on sale, but these latest improvements to Google Flights price alerts can help you get ahead of the curve.
+There is no exact science to know when flights will increase or decrease in price, but Google Flights price alerts can help you get ahead of the curve.

 The Google Flights price alert tool should absolutely be one of the first tools you use when searching for cheap flights for a specific set of dates and destination.
 Now, go set up a price alert for your upcoming vacation!